MichalStrehovsky/sizoscope/README.md

 $ dotnet tool install sizoscope --global
 ```

+Alternatively, download a release from the [Releases](https://github.com/MichalStrehovsky/sizoscope/releases) tab.
+The releases on the Releases tab are built with native AOT and are fully standalone/portable ZIPs.
+They work great under Linux with Wine.

 There's an Avalonia-based fork of Sizoscope maintained by @hez2010 [here](https://github.com/hez2010/sizoscopeX).

 ## Using Sizoscope